white shark, Carcharodon carcharias

 21 feet in length, and weigh over 6,000 pounds.
 Most of the larger whites observed around the world are

 in the 16- 18 foot range.
-All of New England and up into Canada is their normal range.
+All of New England and up into Canada is the white shark's normal range.

 Fatal shark attacks are few and far between in New England – actually centuries apart.